mozilla-l10n/localizer-documentation/src/webprojects/relay.md

 * Configure the Settings.
 Go through all the applicable categories.
 * Check for email notifications with each of the initial setups.
-* Make changes to some of the settings, check for possible error messages or warnings;
+* Make changes to some of the settings, check for possible error messages or warnings.
 * Check for followup confirmation emails and phone messages (if applicable).

 ## Firefox Relay Add-on